Ahmedmostafa2000/mask_detection_model/images/readme.md

-### Those are sample images I collected from my friends
+### Those are sample images I collected from my friends and collegues